-Based on true events.
+The following is based on true events.
 All the names have been changed.

 I remember being afraid as I walked along the gravel road with my dad.
 We were going to see a dead person.
 I was ten years old.
 I had never seen a dead person before.

 My dad and I walked slowly to Joe and Elizabeth’s house.
-Joe was my great-uncle and Elizabeth my great-aunt, recently deceased.
+Joe was my great-uncle and Elizabeth, my great-aunt, recently deceased.
 They were our closest neighbors, a quarter-mile from our farm.
 Joe had stopped by our place earlier to make sure we were coming to the wake.

 “Yes,” my dad said.
 “After the milking is done.”